-For-profit colleges also invoke the return on investment script to argue that their institutions yield a better return on investment because they provide degrees at lower cost to taxpayers since they are financed more fully through student debt as compared to government investment in public institutions.189 They combine this emphasis on the lower cost with general statistics about the economic benefit of higher education.
-In an advocacy flyer, the ASPCU argues that for-profit higher education is, "a rock solid investment that generates real value . . . [because] raising the college graduation rate just a single point will unleash \$124 billion per year in economic impact on the 51 largest metropolitan areas in the United States."190
+For-profit colleges also invoke the return on investment script to argue that their institutions yield a better return on investment because they provide degrees at lower cost to taxpayers since they are financed more fully through student debt as compared to government investment in public institutions.
+They combine this emphasis on the lower cost with general statistics about the economic benefit of higher education.
+In an advocacy flyer, the ASPCU argues that for-profit higher education is, "a rock solid investment that generates real value . . . [because] raising the college graduation rate just a single point will unleash \$124 billion per year in economic impact on the 51 largest metropolitan areas in the United States."

 At the same time that schools emphasize return on investment, they focus on both the economic return and the civic and social benefits associated with higher education in advertising their schools to students.
-In one University of Phoenix advertisement, professional football player Larry Ellison explains his decision to enroll as both planning for a later career and serving as a role model for his children because, "education can never be taken from you."191 Similarly, an advertisement for Kaplan
+In one University of Phoenix advertisement, professional football player Larry Ellison explains his decision to enroll as both planning for a later career and serving as a role model for his children because, "education can never be taken from you."
+Similarly, an advertisement for Kaplan

-University of Phoenix emphasizes that it is the University of, "I want a bright, shiny new life" University promises to help viewers rekindle the "spark you had as a child" promising that, "you still have that spark."192 is that attending a for-profit college will enable economic advancement, allowing students to obtain a better job or provide a better life for their children, while also providing a non-economic benefit of personal fulfillment.
-They argue that college it is about more than just economic advancement.
-It is also about the civil and social benefits of changing how you see the world and escaping the hamster wheel to more fully realize yourself as an individual.
+University of Phoenix emphasizes that it is the University of, "I want a bright, shiny new life" University promises to help viewers rekindle the "spark you had as a child" promising that, "you still have that spark."

-Still another advertisement from University of Phoenix emphasizes that it is the University of, "I want a bright, shiny new life", "boundaries are nothing", and "I am not a hamster, and life is not a wheel."193
+Still another advertisement from University of Phoenix emphasizes that it is the University of, "I want a bright, shiny new life", "boundaries are nothing", and "I am not a hamster, and life is not a wheel."